Transports publics Vevey-Montreux-Chillon-Villeneuve

 The Transports publics Vevey-Montreux-Chillon-Villeneuve (VMCV) is a public transport operator in and around the Swiss towns of Montreux and Vevey.
 It operates the region's network of trolleybuses and motor buses.

+The company is headquartered in Montreux.
+It was part of the Société électrique Vevey-Montreux (SEVM), a branch of Romande Energie, until ownership was transferred to the municipalities of Vevey and Montreux in 2008.